Fishing limits explained

 There are limits to the number of a particular fish species that can be taken by 1 fisher.
 Bag limits make sure fishing resources are shared and the take by recreational fishers is sustainable.

-Once you have caught your daily bag limit for a species you are not allowed to catch any more of that species during a day.
+You are not allowed to catch any more of a species once you have caught your daily bag limit for that species.
 A “day” is classified as the 24-hour period from midnight to midnight.

 Daily boat limit

 There is a limit to how many fish can be landed onto a boat.
 The boat limit is usually set at 3 times the personal bag limit when there are 3 or more people fishing in the boat.
 The personal bag limit applies to each person when there are 1 or 2 people fishing in a boat.

 Abalone and rock lobster have a boat limit set at twice the personal bag limit.

 Boat limits apply for a 24-hour period from midnight to midnight.
 You are not allowed to catch any more of a species during that 24-hour period once you have reached the boat limit.

 Different boat limits apply for charter boat fishing.

 Possession limits restrict the quantity or total weight of fish that recreational fishers can catch and keep.
 Possession limits are a useful regulatory tool that prevents recreational fishers taking and stockpiling large quantities of fish.

 - controlling high levels of localised recreational fishing,